Skip to main content

 Modern teaching methods

 The Human Resources & Organization Study Programs teach integrated classes instead of holding classic lectures.
 New content is discussed and reflected in classes, leading directly to new knowledge.
+In addition, concepts of self-organized or agile learning are used.
 Communication and social skills are perfected in the form of workshops.

 Curriculum